 Hi!
 My name is Grace, and I was born with a limb difference.
-I know what it's like to feel different, to wonder how others see you, and to question what your future might look like because you were born different.
+I know what it's like to feel different, to wonder how others see you, and to question what your future might look like because of your limb difference.
 But I also know the strength that comes from embracing your difference—not as a limitation, but as a source of power.

 Whether you're a little kid just starting to notice you’re different, a teen discovering your identity, a parent learning how to support your child, or a loved one walking alongside someone with a limb difference, you have the power to shape your story.
 You have the strength to stand with confidence.
 And most importantly, you have a voice—and it deserves to be heard.